reactphp/promise/README.md

 [CommonJS Promises/A](http://wiki.commonjs.org/wiki/Promises/A) for PHP.

-It also provides several other useful Promise-related concepts, such as joining multiple promises and mapping and reducing collections of promises.
+It also provides several other useful Promise-related concepts, such as joining multiple Promises and mapping and reducing collections of Promises.

 If you've never heard about Promises before,
 [read this first](https://gist.github.com/3889970).